 Hand-eye coordination and hand control and strength almost go hand in hand.
 As long as you are doing a lot of different activities with your little one they should be developing both every day!

-The Steps To Teach A Baby How To Catch
+The Steps To Teach A Toddler How To Catch

 - Develop hand-eye coordination, hand control, and hand strength through play